Protect your iPhone against malware and other threats with Avast One

 Malvertising is the practice of inserting malware in ads that are distributed through ad networks.
 Clicking on one of these ads can trigger a virus download to your device.
 Also be on the lookout for virus pop-ups on Android devices, as many of these ads may appear in pop-up windows.
 If you’re looking to block pop-ups, check out our article on the best pop-up blocker apps for Android devices.

 Online scams include phishing attacks and other popular email or SMS-based methods.
 You’ll be sent a link, but when you click it, the website triggers a malware download to your device.
-This is one of the most common scams to get an infection on your Android phone.
+This is one of the most common scams to get an infection on your Android phone – for instance, a method called spear-phishing was used to infect phones with Pegasus spyware.

 Direct-to-device infections require the hacker to attach a targeted device to another, and manually install the malware to it.
 This is the stuff of high-profile corporate espionage.
 Never plug your phone into an untrusted computer, and never connect unknown accessories to your devices.